 Parents and caregivers of children with sensory issues will surely appreciate Sensational Journeys: 48 Personal Stories of Sensory Processing Disorder.
 However the biggest impact this book can have is to educate parents, therapists, teachers, daycare providers, and early intervention staff about the symptoms of children who are sensory challenged so the immediate help these children need is given.

-Unfortunately, at the present time, SPD is not included in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Unfortunately, at the present time, sensory processing disorder is not included in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Therefore parents have difficulty receiving support and special treatment services.
 Also SPD is a diverse disorder sometimes shown as having three major patterns and six subtypes.
 So individuals with SPD can be so different that a diagnosis is difficult to arrive at.
 But with Dr. Miller’s hopeful message these children must be “found” and they must receive treatment.

-How Families Felt.
-Signs Were Everywhere.
 Should Have Acted Sooner!

 - I observed more traits about my son that just didn’t seem typical. …it was impossible not to notice the growing list of oddities.
 I couldn’t shake the nagging feeling that something was wrong.

 - It was becoming clearer and clearer that my child was not like other children.